BUEC500C1/codvid-app-jacobdavis608/README.md

-# Homework 7: COVID-19 Cross-Platform Application
+# Homework 7: COVID-19 Cross-Platform Application (Instructions for my reference)

 ## Homework Goals
 * Use CODVID-19 API (Documentation using postman) to build mobile application that displays: